Here’s a few things to consider before heading to the shops, so you don’t have a bacon dilemma.

 Jabuk Pastured Berkshires, Jabuk

-Shane and Tammy O’Malley free range Berkshires.
+Shane and Tammy O’Malley pigs are pasture born and raised, free to exhibit natural behaviours.
 Got more info?
 Email info AT flavourcrusader DOT com.

 Minniribbie Farm, Wangary